 One thing worth mentioning here is that party squasher works well only in detached homes.
 People discover this thing after they have made the purchase and get upset.

-One thing that I like the most about party squasher is that it offers a much more privacy-friendly installation than our old fashion noise monitors.
+I like the most about party squasher because it offers a much more privacy-friendly installation than our old-fashioned noise monitors.
 Nobody wants to be listened to, and the very idea that you probably be recorded will be enough to make most of your guests feel uncomfortable staying at your Airbnb rental.

 Party squasher offers you Wi-Fi monitoring so that you can have a safe and secure method of preventing parties and large gatherings.
 The sensor of the party squasher will notify you within just 15 minutes if anybody tries to disconnect, and it is also tamper-proof.